VOLCANO ERUPTS NEAR REYKJAVIK

 CAN YOU VISIT ICELAND RIGHT NOW?

-APRIL 6th, Iceland opens borders to all vaccinated visitors.
-Icelandic borders will be open to anyone who can provide certificates showing proof of vaccination or proof of COVID-19 antibodies.
+Iceland has opened their borders without any restrictions to all vaccinated visitors.
+The borders will be open to anyone who can provide certificates showing proof of vaccination or proof of COVID-19 antibodies.
 See more in our blog Iceland opens borders to all vaccinated travellers.